 - working in concert with the lender

-- taking care of all the paperwork
+- Taking care of all the paperwork

 - providing for the client's needs, responding to all of their inquiries, and making this a pleasurable experience amid a generally stressful situation

-What Qualities Should I Seek In A TC?
+What Qualities Should A Transaction Coordinator Have?

 I discussed the qualities to look for in a new hire last week, so let's start there.
 The following four items should be added to the list: